Time: 5:00 am PDT

-In this webinar Dr. Song will discuss how SBRT survival outcomes are comparable between surgical resection and radiofrequency ablation for patients with small-sized hepatocellular carcinoma.
-As well as how SBRT could be a bridging therapy for hepatocellular carcinoma before liver transplantation.
+In this webinar Dr. Song will discuss how survival outcomes for patients with small-sized hepatocellular carcinoma undergoing SBRT are comparable to those following surgical resection and radiofrequency ablation, and how SBRT could be a bridging therapy for hepatocellular carcinoma prior to liver transplantation.

 Yongchun Song, M.D., Ph.D., Tianjin Medical University Cancer Institute & Hospital, Tianjin, China

 Dr. Song graduated from Tianjin Medical University, where he received his bachelor's degree in 2000 and Ph.D. in 2015.
 He has been working in the department of radiation oncology at Tianjin Medical University Cancer Institute & Hospital since 2000 and is currently the associate chief physician in the department of radiation oncology and CyberKnife center.
 Dr. Song focuses on intracranial, thoracic and digestive cancer, with the experience of treating over 5,000 patients.
 He served as the principal investigator in two clinical trials on CyberKnife SBRT treatment with NSCLC as well as hepatocellular carcinoma.
 He is currently a member of the Chinese Society of Radiosurgery.